 How I Infiltrated a Bizarre Conspiracy Cult: YouTube videographer Oki went undercover to explore the Secret Space Program and its adherents.

 How Washington Got Hooked on Flying Saucers: Jason Colavito explores media interest in the UFO narrative.
 Mark and Kerry are not discussed but “the consequences of embracing bad science and replacing facts with conspiracy theories and pseudoscience” applies here.
 The article features important information on the intersection of QAnon, conspiracy, and media acceptance of unproven claims in articles by Leslie Kean.
 See also Why Tucker Carlson Loves UFOs.

-Three Dollar Kit: This site focuses on Travis Walton, Betty and Barney Hill, Añjali, and the Acorn case.
+Three Dollar Kit: This site focuses on Travis Walton, Betty and Barney Hill, and Añjali.
 It is included here because it is an excellent example of the kind of research that can be done, even taking on some of the most iconic stories in UFO lore

 The UFO Trail: While not dealing directly with Richards, Jack Brewer consistently writes about the importance of integrity and critical thought.
 His book, The Grays Have Been Framed, examines both the methods of researchers who use hypnosis and how intelligence operations might have exploited the matters.
 Wayward Sons: NICAP and the IC presents a compelling story of how Intelligence is linked to one of the most important organizations in the history of the UFO movement.

 The linked article presents various writers discussing how they discern truth.
 The site and both books is required reading for anyone seeking to judge competing claims or follow the trail.

 QAnon and UFO Conspiracies Are Merging: MJ Banias explores why QAnon and UFO culture find alliances.
 It is easy to make the transition from Q to belief in the deep state and breakaway civilization behind UFO conspiracy culture.